ktravers/ktravers.github.io/_posts/2015-02-15-using-github-for-lecture-notes.md

 ---
 layout: post
 title: Using GitHub for Lecture Notes
-tags: ['github', 'flatiron school', 'git']
+tags: [github, flatiron school, git]
 ---

 Flatiron School has a great system for sharing lecture notes: a dedicated GitHub repo.
 I forked the repo during week one, thinking I'd pull down the files to my local, take notes on the notes (Inception-style _meta-noting_), then push back up to my forked repo.
 No sweat.